asafpelegcodes/shell_developer_tutorial/lesson2/README.md

          touch script_file
          echo bash is fun > script_file
          cp script_file script_backup
-         ls -lt
+         ls -ltr
          ```
-      * For a fun ending insert `wget -qO- git.io/unix` as your final command which will download & display a surprise
+      * For a fun ending insert `curl -L git.io/unix` as your final command which will download & display a surprise
    * Once you are done inserting, press escape `Esc` to return to command mode
    * In order to save & quit enter colon `:` followed by `w` (write/save) `q` (quit)
    * Note: `w` & `q` can be entered separately but if used together must be in that order